 The Clash’s Unwritten Rule: Every Great Song Has a Villain

-By Chris Harris There’s a reason The Clash feel different to almost every band that gets filed under punk, new wave, rock etc. Yes, they had politics by the bucketful.
-Yes, they had swagger, they had the noise, the speed, the fashion, the look, the coolness, the slogans, the whole look and theatre of it. … Continue reading The Clash’s Unwritten Rule: Every Great Song Has a Villain
+By Chris Harris There is a link to 5 other blogs I have written about The Clash at the bottom of the blog.
+There’s a reason The Clash feel different to almost every band that gets filed under punk, new wave, rock etc. Yes, they had politics by the bucketful.
+Yes, they had swagger, they … Continue reading The Clash’s Unwritten Rule: Every Great Song Has a Villain